MathieuSoysal/CodinGame-Puzzles-stats-library/README.md

 ## CodinGame-Puzzle-stats-library

-Is a simple library to interact with CodinGame puzzle API.
+Simple library to interact with CodinGame puzzle API.

 ## How to integrate the CodinGame-Puzzle-Stats-library into your code